Mounayer/The-Efficient-String-Library/README.md

 Final Words
 -
-I hope that this library can be of use for you!
+I hope that this library can be of use to you!
 Have fun!